trainart/linux2/2-3-2-Boot-process.md

 | 5 (START THE SYSTEM NORMALLY WITH APPROPRIATE DISPLAY MANAGER (WITHGUI)) | **graphical.target** | Same as runlevel 3, but with a display manager.|
 | 6 (REBOOT) | reboot.target | Reboots the system.|

-Old way to understand where you are is:
+Old way to understand where you are was:

 ```bash
 runlevel